Todd Grantham: Cleveland Browns

 Grantham's first year as coordinator of the Browns defense under head coach Romeo Crennel was an eclectic mix of good and bad.
 They once again fielded one of the NFL's top pass defenses, actually stepping up in rank from 5th to 4th in the NFL.
 When starting cornerback Gary Baxter went down with a knee injury that ended his career, Leigh Bodden emerged as a solid playmaker.
 Overall, their secondary continued to play at a high level.
 They also ranked 11th in scoring defense despite possessing one of the leagues worst run defenses.
 Orpheus Roye posted a career high with 88 tackles and also made three sacks.

 After Michigan State dismissed head coach John L. Smith in 2006, Grantham was one of the candidates to be his replacement.
 However, Michigan State hired Cincinnati head coach Mark Dantonio.

-He was fired on January 11, 2008 after the 2007 season with the Brown's defense ranking 25th against the pass, 27th against the run, and 30th in total-yards-against among 32 teams.
+He was fired on January 11, 2008, after the 2007 season with the Browns defense ranking 25th against the pass, 27th against the run, and 30th in total yards allowed among 32 teams.
+This proved to be the costly cause of Cleveland losing out on a playoff berth.